soggybag/js-react-native-q4/01-javascript/README.md

 # JavaScript - Tutorial

-This is a short introduction to JavaScript.
+A short introduction to JavaScript.

 To cover a range of features of the JavaScript Language you will create a simple shopping cart module.
 The shopping cart will have the following features: